gchq/gaffer-doc/docs/reference/operations-guide/core.md

 # Core Operations

-These Operations are ...
+These Operations form the core of Gaffer.
 They are always available.

 Unless otherwise specified, this directed graph is used in the examples on this page: